 It’s quite an obvious thing really.
 Children respond to the world around them.
 Furthermore, if you surround them with quality, beauty, wonder and warmth, they will respond accordingly.
 The Montessori Approach places an emphasis on the environment children learn in.
 Due to this, it allows for curiosity and inspiration to thrive, friendships to bloom and provides individual space to develop the self.
 Storybook Montessori Nursery Ascot, Snug Nursery Schools’ flagship nursery, has a custom built environment that is themed to engage children comprising of The Village Green, The Snug for babies and The Outdoor Classroom, The Town Hall, and The Library.

 Everything has its own place and that place remains the same.
 Order in an environment makes children feel safe and secure in their surroundings.
 In the Montessori classroom, by design, everything is accessible to children.
 This provides the stability to let children be free to develop.

 A purple patch, a lucky streak, riding the wave… As adults we all experience times when anything seems effortlessly achievable.
 It’s the same with children.
 There are periods when they are naturally sensitive to learning.
 Montessori teachers are trained to spot these creative moments and maximise the freedom of expression they bring.

 Senses and Absorption

-For more information about the Montessori Approach here is a list of useful sources:
+In conclusion, if you would like more information about the Montessori Approach, here is a list of useful sources: